DeepBayesEst/Bidirectional-Deep-Bayesian-Smoother/README.md

 ```

 ## Data
 You can also regenerate or download the raw data.
-If you want to obtain access to the data we process, please contact us.

 For "Aircraft tracking", you can download raw flight records with format "lt6" from the [open resource repository](https://c3.ndc.nasa.gov/dashlink/resources/132/).
 The matlab and python programs used to process the raw data are in the following paths: